lugolabs/tabular/README.md

 });
 ```

 ### Plugins

 Tabular comes with several plugins:

 #### `Model`

-A simple `jQuery Ajax` wrapper used to fetch data from the server
+A simple `jQuery Ajax` wrapper used to fetch data from the server.
+It uses events to specify when the fetching data from server starts and completes.

 #### `Pagination`